Gabbykar/post-install-config/README.md

 <h2>Post-Install Configuration Objectives</h2>

-- Acknowledge the difference between the Agent Panel and Admin Panel.
-- Configure Roles to define permissions for agents.
-- Set up Departments to group tickets by areas of responsibility.
+- Aquire the understanding of all the parts of ticketing systems, such as:
+ - Tickets Properties
+ - SLAs
-- Create Teams to pull agents from multiple departments.
+ - Create Teams.
-- Configure user settings to allow or restrict ticket creation.
+ - Departments
+ - Permissions
-- Add Agents (workers) and Users (customers).
+ - Users
-- Set up Service Level Agreements (SLAs) for ticket response times.
-- Create Help Topics for users to categorize their tickets.

 <h2>Configuration Steps</h2>